Anika-Jha/Sakha/README.md

 # Sakha- Buddy to your study

 Inspired by Lemonade’s 2019 Giveback Page, this project recreates the scroll-driven storytelling experience with animated SVG paths and minimalist sections.
+Web responsive, cross-browser compatibility.

 ---